magsoftware/gotemplate/README.md

 # gotemplate

-Template for a Go project
+Template for a sample (and rather small) Go project.